bevyengine/bevy/release-content/release-notes/resources_as_components.md

 The same is true for relations, observers, and a host of other concepts that already exist for components.
 Moreover, the engine internals contain a lot of duplication because of it.

-This motivates us to transition resources to components, and while most of the public API will stay the same, some breaking changes are inevitable.

 This first implementation is limited, only enabling observers for resources.

 ```rust